pojntfx/webnetes-book/src/getting-started/distribute.md

   terminalHostNodeId: 69.42.8.1
 ```

-Now, let's select the node you want to deploy to:
+Let's select the node you want to deploy to:

 ![webnetesctl node selection dialog](./img/select-node.png)

-And click `+ Create resource`.
+And click `+ Create Resource`.
 This can take a while; feel free to minimize the dialog while the deployment is in process.

 After the deployment has finished, and assuming you've set the `terminalHostNodeId` to the manager node's IP, a terminal should open up: